 To purchase tickets, just click the “Pay Now” button below.
 All tickets must be purchased prior to the workshop and the number is limited, so call today!
 (Ticket cost is non-refundable and is viewed as a donation to Ozark Folkways.)
 If you are unable to make the class, please let us know as soon as possible, so we can offer the open spot to others.

-For more information, just call Ozark Folkways at 479-634-3791, or email Rebecca at firstname.lastname@example.org
+For more information, call Ozark Folkways at 479-634-3791 or email us at firstname.lastname@example.org